wouterregter/data-science-portfolio/README.md

 ## Python

-- Kaggle House Prices: Kaggle competition with the aim of predicting house prices in Ames, Iowa based on 79 features.
+- [Kaggle House Prices]: Kaggle competition with the aim of predicting house prices in Ames, Iowa based on 79 features.
 The analysis includes feature engeneering, advanced regression models like Random Forest and hyperparameter tuning.

 - ### Mini Projects
 	- ### NLP